 First Iteration

-For my first iteration of usability testing, I had three users test the tool in total.
-The experience first of all was positive and encouraging, secondly confirmed some suspicions I had about areas in which EasyAndroid was lacking, and thirdly, exposed some unexpected shortcomings as well.
+For my first iteration of usability testing, I had three users test the tool.
+The experience was positive and encouraging, confirmed some suspicions I had about areas in which EasyAndroid was lacking, and exposed some unexpected shortcomings as well.

 Test Setup